oceanprotocol/docs/rewards/df-challengedf.md

 - A fresh challenge begins and concludes every week.
 - At the beginning of each week, a predetermined amount of OCEAN tokens is allocated as rewards.
 - The rewards are divided into specific amounts for the top three positions.
-- The individuals who submit the top three entries will receive rewards, and their names will be showcased within the Data Farming dapp.
+- The individuals who submit the top three entries will receive rewards, and their wallet addresses will be showcased within the Data Farming dapp.

 ### What do I gain from this?